Run the Alps logo

 My other life

 In a past life I worked as a Producer for the NPR show Car Talk.
-Today, in addition to doing my best to guide the growth of Run the Alps, I write for a number of trail running media outlets, including Outside, Trail Runner, and Ultrasignup.
-My latest book is The Race that Changed Running: The Inside Story of UTMB.
+Today, in addition to doing my best to guide the growth of Run the Alps, I write for a number of trail running media outlets, including Outside and Ultrasignup.
+My latest book is The Last of the Giants, a graphic novel about running Italy’s 330-km long Tor des Géants trail race.
+I also wrote The Race that Changed Running: The Inside Story of UTMB.
 Earlier books I’ve co-authored include Trail Running Illustrated and Run the Alps Switzerland: 30 Must-Do Trail Runs.

 In my free time